lily-tian/ltencrypt/README.md

 This encryption program is intended for casual use, such as hiding files from nosy parents (or kids!).
 Please do not rely on this program to conceal sensitive or confidential information - the LFSR is a linear system and is possible to be hacked.

 Please restrict use to plain text files.
 Non-ASCII characters may not be supported.
-Please do not use for rich text files like .rtf, .odt, .doc or .docx as it may simply return corrupt files.
+Please do not use for rich text files like .rtf, .odt, .doc or .docx as it may return corrupt files.

 ### Testings